Summer Camps

 What should my child wear to camp?

-Each camper will receive a CMSM Curiosity Camp T-shirt to wear while they are at camp.
-This shirt will go over the clothes they are wearing.
-Every camper must have the t-shirt on while they are attending shirt for identification purposes.
-Campers will receive a clean t-shirt when they arrive each day and we will take them to wash at the end of each camp day.
+Each camper will receive one CMSM Curiosity Camp T-shirt to wear while they are at camp.
+Every camper must have the t-shirt on while they are attending for identification purposes – it helps us to easily see them while playing in the Museum.

 We also recommend sunscreen; if you would like your child to wear sunscreen/bug spray, please apply before dropping off your camper in the morning.
-Staff will not be able to apply sunscreen/bug spray for campers.
+You can send it along for them to reapply.
+CMSM Staff will not be able to supply or apply sunscreen/bug spray for campers.

 Curiostiy Camp Policies and FAQ